tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Exorcism, Symbol of

+_Recharge 11+:_ This symbol is especially effective against enemies that assail the minds and souls of their victims.
+If you or any of your nearby allies are attacked by a enemy using an attack against Mental Defense, you may activate this symbol to get an additional +2 bonus to attacks and damage with divine spells targeting that enemy for the rest of the battle.
+(Champion: You also deal an extra 1d10 holy damage whenever you hit that foe with a divine spell; epic: 2d10 holy damage).

+**Quirk:** Seeks out creatures of darkness.

+---

 #### Fallen Heroes, Symbol of

 _Recharge 11+:_ The gods are often distant and uncaring; it is the deeds of heroes and champions that make all the difference in the mortal realm.
 This holy symbol honors those fallen heroes.
 When you invoke it, you gain an additional +1 bonus to hit and damage with a divine spell.
 You must call on a specific fallen hero and explain how their example inspires you in this case.
 A good tale might convince the GM to let you swap that +1 bonus for a change to the spell, like adding on an extra condition or some other special effect.